 Total Sugars

-The total grams of sugar listed on a label includes both that which occurs naturally in the food or drink such as lactose in dairy and fructose in fruit, and what is added by the manufacturer.
-No DV has been established for total sugars because no agreed upon recommendation has been made for the total amount to eat in a day.
+The total grams of sugar listed on a label include both those that occur naturally in the food or drink, such as the lactose in dairy and fructose in fruit and what is added by the manufacturer.
+No DV has been established for total sugars because no agreed-upon recommendation has been made for the total amount to eat in a day.

-One significant change on the updated label: It’s now required for products that contain added sugars to list the amount of total sugar that is made up of added sugar on the label.
-That’s important information you now have privy to as most research suggests that it’s the added sugars in our diet that play a bigger role in health outcomes than the sugars naturally occurring in foods.
-Before, it was a Sisyphean effort to know how much added sugar was in a food or drink.
+One significant change on the updated label is that products that contain added sugars must now list the amount of total sugar on the label.
+That’s important information you now have access to, as most research suggests that the added sugars in our diet play a bigger role in health outcomes than the sugars naturally occurring in foods.
+Before, it was a Sisyphean effort to know how much-added sugar was in a food or drink.

-By paying attention to the “Includes g Added Sugar” (4) on the nutrition facts panel you may be surprised just how much of the sweet stuff is added to some of your favorite foods including flavored yogurts and breakfast cereals.
+Paying attention to “Includes g Added Sugar” on the nutrition facts panel will surprise you with just how much sweet stuff is added to some of your favorite foods, including flavored yogurts and breakfast cereals.
 Again, having this information available to you makes it easier to choose better products.
 Keep in mind that so-called “natural sugars” like honey and pure maple syrup are included in the added sugars calculation.

 Protein